 Consultation with patients and healthcare professionals has identified a need for better treatments for glaucoma (James Lind Alliance 2013).
-Minimally-invasive glaucoma surgeries (MIGS) carry the possibility of safe and effective long-term reduction of IOP, removing concerns about permanent vision loss due to nonadherence to eye-drops.
-A single treatment may also be more acceptable to patients than daily and indefinite self-administration of eyedrops.
-Initial results of ECP were reported in 1992 by Uram (Uram 1992), where he treated 10 eyes with neovascular glaucoma.
-Since then, several studies have demonstrated the IOP-lowering effect of ECP in different glaucoma forms (Chen 1997; Francis 2011b; Lima 2004).
-In the light of the potential benefits for patients and the widespread uptake of the technique, it is important to critically evaluate the evidence for the efficacy and safety of ECP treatment.
-Importantly, ECP may be combined with phacoemulsification (cataract surgery), a sight-restoring operation to remove the natural lens of the eye when it has lost clarity.
-Since phacoemulsification itself reduces IOP (Mansberger 2012), we will specifically examine the evidence for the efficacy of ECP when combined with phacoemulsification in comparison to phacoemulsification alone.
-This Cochrane review will be conducted in parallel with other reviews currently undertaken by the Cochrane Eyes and Vision MIGS Consortium, which includes minimally-invasive glaucoma surgery (MIGS) techniques and devices such as the Trabectome (NeoMedix, Tustin, California) (Hu 2016), Hydrus Schlemm's canal Microstent (Ivantis Inc., Irvine, California) (Otarola 2017), XEN Glaucoma Implant (AqueSys Implant, Aliso Viejo, California) and IStent or IStent inject (Glaukos Corporation, Laguna Hills, California).
+Minimally-invasive glaucoma procedures carry the possibility of safe and effective long-term reduction of IOP, removing concerns about permanent vision loss due to nonadherence to eye-drops.
+A single treatment may also be more acceptable to patients than daily and indefinite self-administration of eye-drops.
+To date, approximately 2,700 treatments have been performed worldwide in either feasibility studies, randomised controlled trials, or data registries (Ivantis Inc., on file).
+In the light of the potential benefits for patients and the widespread uptake of the technique, it is important to critically evaluate the evidence for the efficacy and safety of treatment with Hydrus.
+Importantly, Hydrus implantation surgery may be combined with phacoemulsification (cataract surgery), a sight-restoring operation to remove the natural lens of the eye when it has lost clarity.
+Since phacoemulsification itself reduces IOP (Mansberger 2012), we will specifically examine the evidence for efficacy of Hydrus treatment in people who have concomitant phacoemulsification in comparison to those who do not have concomitant phacoemulsification.
+This Cochrane review will be conducted in parallel with other reviews currently undertaken by the Cochrane Eyes and Vision MIGS Consortium, which includes minimally-invasive glaucoma surgery (MIGS) techniques and devices such as the Trabectome (NeoMedix, Tustin, California) (Hu 2016), endoscopic cytophotocoagulation (ECP) (Endo Optiks, Waltham, Massachusetts), XEN Glaucoma Implant (AqueSys Implant, Aliso Viejo, California) and IStent or IStent inject (Glaukos Corporation, Laguna Hills, California).